rerun-io/rerun/rerun_py/README.md

-# The Rerun Python Log SDK
+# The Rerun Python SDK

-Use the Rerun SDK to log data like images, tensors, point clouds, and text.
-Logs are streamed to the Rerun Viewer for live visualization or to file for later use.
+Use the Rerun SDK to record data like images, tensors, point clouds, and text.
+Data is streamed to the Rerun Viewer for live visualization or to file for later use.

 <p align="center">
   <img width="800" alt="Rerun Viewer" src="https://github.com/rerun-io/rerun/assets/2624717/c4900538-fc3a-43b8-841a-8d226e7b5a2e">